connornishijima/electropi-server/docs/installation.md

 ######Enter your Netmask######
 Check with your network administrator for this value.
 Most home networks are Class-C netmasks, so `255.255.255.0` will almost always work.

+######Enter your router's IP######
+This is the router's IP address, or "gateway".
+Depending on the brand of router (or personal settings) this is either `192.168.1.0` or `192.168.1.1`.
+Test both IP addresses in a browser to see which one is yours.
+If a user/password appears, that's probably your router.